Wartime Toblerones (No sweet tooth required)

 Achtung: you are about to enter one of the most intriguing cornes of Switzerland’s reduit heritage: the Promenthouse Fortification Line comprises almost 3000 angular concrete anti-tank blocks, nicknamed after the famous honey & chocolate bar.
 Erected during WWII to prevent German tank invasion from France, the line extends from the village of Bassins in the Jura foothills to Lake Geneva.
 It follows the natural barrier of the Promenthouse-Sérine valley along the course of three rivers before reaching the medieval lakeside town of Nyon, a good 18 km later.
 The Toblerone Trail makes for a fascinating journey into the eerie world of wartime Switzerland – now thoroughly invaded by the friendly forces of woodland nature.

 The anti-tank barriers were built in-situ by soldiers and scores of unemployed workers.
 Discarded rails served as a makeshift means of transport for the cement.
-A great number of patriotic local transfered parts of their land free of charge in support of the miliary cause.
+A great number of patriotic locals transfered parts of their land free of charge in support of the military cause.

 The first batch of the toblerones are small and pyramid-shaped.
 The standard-issue obstacle measures around 2 metres in height and weighs between 9-14 tons.
 Originally the dragon’s teeth used to extend 50 metres into Lake Geneva to prevent an amphibious assault.